 Voices on Dante's Inferno: A Journey towards the 700th Anniversary of the Poet’s Death (2019–2021)

 To mark the 700th anniversary of Dante’s death, the Institut für Italianistik of the University of Basel and the Center for Italian Studies with the Devers Family Program in Dante Studies at the University of Notre Dame have organized a critical reading of the Inferno.
-The events will take place at the University of Basel in a series five meetings, each of two and a half days, that are scheduled for the Spring and Autumn between March 2019 and March 2021.
+The events took place at the University of Basel in a series of five meetings, each of two and a half days, between March 2019 and March 2021.